temporalio/temporal-learning/docs/tutorials/typescript/subscriptions/index.md

 First, you need to obtain a handle to the running Workflow Execution.
 The [`getHandle`](https://typescript.temporal.io/api/classes/client.WorkflowClient#gethandle) method is used to obtain a reference, or a "handle", to a specific Workflow Execution.
 This handle allows you to interact with the Workflow, including sending it Signals.

-We'll begin by starting the Workflow Execution and getting the handle:
+You'll begin by starting the Workflow Execution and getting the handle:

 <!--SNIPSTART subscription-ts-cancel-subscription-signal {"selectedLines": ["10-18"]}-->
 [src/scripts/cancel-subscription.ts](https://github.com/temporalio/subscription-workflow-project-template-typescript/blob/main/src/scripts/cancel-subscription.ts)